americanpanorama/panorama-template/basemaps/README.md

 The `config.json` file specifies your CartoDB `userID`, and an optional `apiKey` if you are using private tables.

-For each layer defined in `layers.yml`, you need to have a `.mss` file in the `styles/` folder that has the exact same name as they layer.
+For each layer defined in `layers.yml`, you need to have a `.mss` file in the `styles/` folder that has the exact same name as the layer.

 #### TODO: more info here